mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 1. Confusing Flow:
 -> In callback hell, functions are nested within functions, making it hard to follow the flow.
--> The code doesn’t follow a top-to-bottom linear path, so you have to jump between callbacks to understand the sequence.
+-> The code doesn't follow a top-to-bottom linear path, so you have to jump between callbacks to understand the sequence.
--> Even if you find where the failure is logged, it doesn’t guarantee that you’ve found why it failed.
+-> Even if you see where the error was logged, it doesn't mean you actually know why it happened.

 2. Time-Consuming:
 -> You might spend hours tracing back through each callback to see if the failure originated in a previous step.